isaacwilliams/not-good-enough-web/content/episodes/102-byron-life.md

 number: 102
 title: Screaming (feat.
 Emerald Moon)
 date: "2022-01-12"
 description: "Rats, we forgot to order any RATs!
-Also Mitch talks to Emerald Moon from the Serious Danger podcast about green politics, byron life and loud music."
+Also Mitch talks to Emerald Moon from the Serious Danger podcast about Green politics, Byron life and loud music."
 fileLink: https://mcdn.podbean.com/mf/web/hsfn5f/102-does-anyone-miss-omicron.mp3
 ---